-Students are encouraged to participate in the industrial placement programme during the summer vacation after the 2nd year of studies.
-Throughout the programme, students will have to complete a project under the supervision of an industry partner that last at least for a consecutive of twelve weeks in the same company or institution.
+Students are encouraged to participate in the industrial placement programme during the summer vacation after the second year of studies.
+Throughout the programme, students will have to complete a project under the supervision of an industry partner that lasts for at least twelve consecutive weeks in the same company or institution.